Dmays17/My-RpBook/README.md

 Outstanding Bugs: Page Crashes after being deployed when clicking Update and Delete buttons, but then shows after refresh to home page.

-Unfinished Functionality: Favorites Butoon for WorldBook Recipes, Login Fomr and Home Page
+Unfinished Functionality: Favorites Button for WorldBook Recipes, Login Form and Home Page